This page is updated regularly and therefore, unfortunately, has not been translated into French / German / Spanish.

 From the Channel Islands and France you can travel by fast ferry to the Southern UK ports of Weymouth, Poole and Dorset with Condor Ferries.
 Services are available from Jersey, Guernsey, St. Malo and Cherbourg.

-And finally, if you are still not sure how to get to Cornwall, take a look at Transport Directs website, Britain’s free online route and journey planner.
-Find bus and train times, plan your car journey, plan your cycle route, park and ride information, traffic news, flight information and more.
+And finally, if you are still not sure how to get to Cornwall or west Devon, please take a look at the Travelwest website, a free online route and journey planner.
+Find bus and train times, plan your car journey, plan your cycle route, park and ride information, traffic news, and more.